yanchuiko21/yanchuiko21/README.md

 <h1 align="center">Welcome to my profile!</h1>

 ---
-My name is Yan Chuiko, a passionate Software Engineering student with a strong foundation in computer science and a drive to develop innovative solutions.
-I am currently pursuing my BSc in Software Engineering degree at Anglia Ruskin University in Cambridge.
-Through my projects, I have gained expertise in programming languages such as C, Java, Python, SQL, as well as experience in software development methodologies and tools (Git, GitHub, etc.).
+My name is Yan Chuiko, a passionate Software Engineering student with a strong foundation in Computer Science and a drive to develop innovative solutions.
+I am currently pursuing my BSc Software Engineering degree at Anglia Ruskin University in Cambridge.
+Through my projects that I created, I have gained expertise in such area as:

+Backend: C, Java, Python <br>
+Frontend: HTML, CSS, JavaScript <br>
+Databases: MySQL <br>
+Other: GitHub, Git <br>

 As an aspiring Software Engineer, I am looking for an internship that will help me practice my skills and learn something new in the IT field.